Mastering Supply Chain – Warehouse Manager

 Purpose of the Role

-There can be differing responsibilities depending if a role is for a company with their own distribution warehouse or within a 3PL (Third Party Logistics) environment that manages the distribution for multiple clients.
+Responsibilities can vary depending on whether the Warehouse Manager works for a company with its own distribution warehouse or within a 3PL (Third Party Logistics) environment, where they manage distribution for multiple clients.

 Qualifications